Kirby's Adventure: Development

-Programmers were skilled with squeezing out power of the ten-year-old NES hardware by 1993.
+Programmers were skilled with squeezing power out of the ten-year-old NES hardware by 1993.
 Kirby's spit attack was made stronger if multiple enemies or objects were inhaled, something they had wanted to implement in Kirby's Dream Land.
 Kirby's Adventure is the first game to depict Kirby in color.
 Sakurai had always envisioned Kirby as pink, but the Game Boy's monochrome visuals rendered him white in Kirby's Dream Land.
 The other staff were shocked when they learned Kirby was pink.
 Kirby's sprite was also made larger after players complained he was too small in his Game Boy debut.
 While backgrounds are typically designed by someone experienced in game mapping, for Kirby's Adventure, HAL Laboratory had an artist draw pictures of the backgrounds, which were then handed to the mapper to work into the game.
 According to Saitou, they were supposed to be "pretty enough just to look at on their own."
 Kirby's Adventure also marks the first appearance of Meta Knight, who appears as an unnamed boss in one of the game's levels.

 The game was published by Nintendo in Japan on March 23, 1993, in North America in May 1993, and in Europe on September 12, 1993.
 It was released late in the NES's lifecycle, ten years after the system launched in Japan.
 By 1993, most gamers had already moved on to playing primarily on 16-bit systems.
 However, the game topped the Famitsu sales chart in Japan in May 1993.